 20th Century TC-5018, Official 3033

-20th Century TC-5022 from the collection of Otto Flückiger
+20th Century TC-5022 From the Otto Flückiger Collection

 20th Century TC-5018, Official 3033